 The environment assessment for the Indian Head Hatchery expansion was scoped to exclude the project’s marine portion — that is, the open net pens to which an additional 2.2 million salmon smolt will be transferred.
 The expansion, approved in September 2018, would have resulted in a 50 per cent increase to the hatchery’s production capacity.

 On February 27, 2020, the Supreme Court of Newfoundland and Labrador confirmed this was unlawful and that aquaculture projects in the province can’t proceed without a robust and comprehensive environmental assessment.
+(Salmonid Association of Eastern Newfoundland v.
+Her Majesty in Right of Newfoundland and Labrador, 2020 NLSC 34.)

 Wild Atlantic salmon populations have declined 45 per cent since 2015, according to an Atlantic Salmon Federation report in June 2018.
 A huge increase in open-net pen salmon farming threatens the species further — the expansion of the Indian Head Hatchery could have threatened some of the healthiest remaining wild populations of Atlantic salmon in Canada.